chromaui/chromatic-cli/action/README.md

       - name: Install dependencies
         run: yarn
         # 👇 Adds Chromatic as a step in the workflow
-      - name: Deploy to Chromatic
+      - name: Publish to Chromatic
         uses: chromaui/action@v1
         # Chromatic GitHub Action options
         with: